Have you ever heard of a great website called Fiverr? As it turns out, a lot of people aren’t quite familiar with it. Well, you’re missing out.

 - Learn something new – if you want to develop a certain skill, there are plenty of ways to do so, for free.
-Use Google, read through the forums, watch Youtube tutorials or go to Udemy Courses and find ones which are free of charge.
+Use Google, read through the forums, watch Youtube tutorials or go to Udemy Courses and find ones that are free of charge.
 Find a specific skill you can easily turn into profit!

 - In case you don’t want to put in as much effort, there’s only one option remaining: Trading Gigs.
 Let me give you an example.
-You know absolutely nothing about SEO, and yet, you posted a gig which relates to this topic.
-What you need to have is a professional description and a good quality picture.
+You know absolutely nothing about SEO, and yet, you posted a gig that relates to this topic.
+What you need to have are a professional description and a good quality picture.
 The price you can set is $10.
 When you receive an order, simply search SEO gigs which offer a 24-hour delivery, where the price is set at $5.

 All that’s left to do is to resend that to your client, and that’s it.
 Fiverr, of course, plays into this equation, as you will pay $6 as a buyer, and receive $8 as a seller, but you’ll still end up with a $2 profit!
 Best of all, you won’t need any skills in order to do so.

 It’s absolutely vital to increase your delivery time 1day+ more in comparison to the gig you’re trying to resell.
 This way, you’ll have plenty of time to paste “your work” to the buyer.

 Now, you can just go ahead and copy gigs altogether, but my advice is to search for gigs in the highest demand.

 Is it wrong to outsource my Fiverr gigs and collect the difference?